Solar Panels in Largs, North Ayrshire

 What happens during a power cut?

-Standard grid-tied solar systems shut down during a power cut for safety reasons (to protect engineers working on the grid).
-If you need backup power, you can install a hybrid inverter with battery storage that provides power during outages.
+Standard grid-tied solar systems shut down automatically during a power cut for safety reasons — this is to protect engineers working on the grid lines.
+Your panels will resume generating as soon as the grid power is restored.
+If you need backup power during outages, you can install a hybrid inverter with battery storage that isolates your home from the grid and continues supplying electricity from the battery and panels.
+This emergency power supply (EPS) feature is available on most modern hybrid inverters and is worth considering if you experience frequent power interruptions.

 How do I get the best deal on solar panels in Largs?